Difficulty: 3/5

 Weather and Seasons

 Summer and autumn, from June to October, are the best times for hiking in Kamikochi.
 There is likely to be snow hanging around until June.
-The autumn leaves will be colourful from late-September to mid-October.
+The autumn leaves will be colourful from late September to mid-October.
 Kamikochi is closed during winter, from November to April.

 Useful links

-Multi-day Hikes
+The Multi-day Hikes

 杵島岳